Curriculum

 Humanities & Languages

-English (inc. Phonics/SPAG), Religion & World Views, Modern Foreign Languages, Geography & History
+Geography, History, Religion & World Views, Modern Foreign Languages, PSHE

 The Humanities & Languages Team is linked with our 'Being Part of a Global Community' key curriculum driver.
 Through their study of the Humanities, our pupils develop an in depth body of knowledge and related skills to help them make sense of the complex world we live in.
 They explore issues affecting the lives of people in the past, present and future, across a range of cultures.
 As active learners working within an enquiry led approach, they develop questioning, investigative and critical thinking skills, with emphasis placed on first-hand experiences and fieldwork.
 Tolerance and a recognition of different viewpoints are embraced within the context of reflection on our values and responsibilities as unique individuals, as members of different social groups and as human beings.